wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

       * Open codes, which include jargon code and covered ciphers, hide a message in a legitimate looking carrier, sometimes called overt communication.
    <br /><br />

-   * stego medium is the file or object after the message has been hidden.
    * The payload is the message that is hidden.
-   * The cover medium is the file or object before the message is hidden within it.
+   * The <strong>cover medium</strong> is the file or object before the message is hidden within it.
+   * <strong>stego medium</strong> is the file or object after the message has been hidden.
-   * The carrier is the method of transmitting the stego medium.
+   * The <strong>carrier</strong> is the method of transmitting the stego medium (Email, Instagram, Facebook).
    <br /><br />

 * Due care means an organization has taken the necessary steps to protect the organization, its resources, and personnel.
 * Due diligence means an organization has evaluated information to identify vulnerabilities, threats, and issues related to risk.
-<br /><br />

-<a name="Malware"></a>

-## Malware (malicious software):
-   * A worm is a program that spreads itself through network connections.
-   * A companion is a new file created with a similar name so users activate it.
-   * A virus relies upon other application programs to execute itself and infect a system.
-   * An armored virus includes protective code that prevents examination of critical elements, such as scans by antivirus software.
-   * Spyware uses tracking cookies to collect and report on a user’s activities to the spyware programmer.
-   * A Trojan horse is malware disguised as a useful utility but embeds malicious code in itself.
-A symptom of a Trojan horse is that unknown software is using covert channels to perform malicious activities, such as deleting system files and planting a backdoor into a system.
-   * Adware is a software application that displays advertisements while the application is executing.
-   * A Macro is written into like VB in Excel.
-   * Logic bombs are triggered by events like a specific date.
-   <br /><br />

-   * Multipartite spreads in different ways
-   * Polymorphic can change to avoid detection.
 <br /><br />

 Model: